tbarbette/npf/README.md

  an e-mail for each commits of each repos.
  * --tags TAG1 TAG2 [...] allows to set flags which change variables in the tests, see below.

-See *python3 npf-watch.py --help* for more options
+See *npf-watch --help* for more options

 ### NPF Compare

-NPF-Compare allows to do the contrary of npf-run.py : instead of testing multiple testies on one repository, it tests one testie across multiple repositories.
+NPF-Compare allows to do the contrary of npf-run : instead of testing multiple testies on one repository, it tests one testie across multiple repositories.